 Have you heard?
 Vinyl records made a big comeback—and now you can give one a spin at BPL!

 Stop by Central Library for some sweet jams.
-BPL's vinyl collection is located in the New & Noteworthy room on the first floor, with listening stations and a variety of records available for browsing and borrowing.
+BPL's vinyl collection is temporarily located in the Languages & Literature division on the first floor, with a variety of records available for browsing and borrowing.
 Teen and adult cardholders can check out up to three records at a time for a period of three weeks.
 Records cannot be placed on hold in advance; you must visit Central Library in person to borrow and return records.
 Read the FAQ section below for more details and contact us if you have questions.

 Records Available at Central Library: